 Week 9.
 Gainesville to St. Augustine, Florida

-On the penultimate day of the tour, we’ll bypass Gainesville in favor of the smaller communities of Hawthorne and East Palatka — where, it’s rumored, previous Southern Tier riders have tracked down some of the best milkshakes on the entire route.
-Our journey concludes in St. Augustine, the oldest European-settled city in the USA.
+On the penultimate day of the tour, we’ll bypass Gainesville in favor of the smaller communities of Hawthorne and East Palatka, and celebrate our completion of our transcontinental journey.
+We'll conclude our adventure in St. Augustine, the oldest European-settled city in the USA.
 Here we’ll dip our wheels in the Atlantic and relax.